 - The scarves are made in a factory with no carbon emissions as the company uses solar power.

 - The insect repellent is natural and registered with the EPA so it is safe for children and pets.
-It will repel all the nasties you don’t want on your skin: mosquitoes, ticks, ants and flies.
-The repellent is natural, odourless and will last over 70 washes as the repellent is in the fabric fibres.
+It will repel all the nasties you don’t want on your skin: mosquitoes, ticks, ants, and flies.
+The repellent is natural, odorless and will last over 70 washes as the repellent is in the fabric fibers.

 - The fabric is easy to launder which is just what you want on your travels.